atomvm/AtomVM/src/platforms/rtems/README.md

 - SPARC `erc32` on SIS (`rtems-run --rtems-bsps=erc32-sis`)
 - ARM `realview_pbx_a9_qemu` on QEMU (`qemu-system-arm -M realview-pbx-a9`)
 - ARM `imx7` on QEMU (`qemu-system-arm -M mcimx7d-sabre`)
+- GRiSP 2 (`arm/imx7` with `RTEMS_BOARD=grisp2`; hardware validation pending)

-Other RTEMS 6 BSPs can be selected at configure time once a matching toolchain and BSP are installed. `imx7` is the NXP i.MX 7Dual BSP; QEMU models the SABRE board, not GRiSP 2 (same SoC family, different pinmux and FDT).
+Other RTEMS 6 BSPs can be selected at configure time once a matching toolchain and BSP are installed. `imx7` is the NXP i.MX 7Dual BSP; QEMU models the SABRE board, not GRiSP 2 (same BSP family, different pinmux, PHY, and FDT).
+The GRiSP 2 build selects the board-specific LibBSD nexus and checks that the bootloader supplied an FDT with the `embeddedbrains,grisp2` compatible string.

-This is a bring-up port: no SMP, no JIT, and no filesystem loading of `.avm` files.
+This is a bring-up port: no SMP or JIT.
 Applications are compiled on the host and embedded in the RTEMS executable.
+GRiSP 2 can instead load `app.avm` from its SD card, using the embedded application as a fallback.
-Pack `atomvmlib-rtems.avm` (estdlib + eavmlib + `avm_network` + `avm_rtems`) together with the application so `init:boot/1` can start the entry module.
+Pack `atomvmlib-rtems.avm` (estdlib + eavmlib + `avm_network` +
+`avm_rtems`) together with the application so `init:boot/1` can start the entry module.